-Clicking on the link below will display a flowchart that illustrates the steps involved in the planning process in the Village of Glenview.
+Click on the link below to view a flowchart that illustrates the steps involved in the planning process in the Village of Glenview.

 A development meeting is an informal initial step in the overall planning process.
 Any interested party can schedule a meeting with staff to discuss a proposed development or improvement of property within the Village of Glenview.
 A Development Meeting is required prior to the filing of any application for site plan review, annexation, subdivision, rezoning, or planned development.

 Bring with you a plat of survey, concept plans, or your development ideas and they can be discussed.